 After one violent storm and a strong bout of sickness, they docked safely in New Orleans on January 23, 1851.
 A fortnight later they began the second leg of their journey, traveling up the Mississippi to Little Rock on board a steamboat, where they rubbed elbows with wealthy plantation owners, simple farmers and soldiers alike.
 Once in Little Rock, they set to visiting the sick and teach.

 One evening, two years later, Bishop Byrne returned from visiting a frontier family overwhelmingly inspired.
 He asked the Sisters to start a foundation in the town of Fort Smith, the last outpost of civilization on Arkansas’ western boundary.
 Mother Teresa Farrell agreed and led a small band of Sisters on the four-day steamboat journey to their new home.

 Their first school, St. Anne’s Academy, quickly became the center for education and culture in the small frontier town.
 Classes for local children, including six Indian Princesses of the Cherokee and Choctaw tribes, went beyond traditional academics of the day to include needlework, music, art and etiquette.

 The Civil War brought a temporary halt to the Arkansas schools and all were converted into makeshift hospitals where the Sisters nursed both Union and Confederate soldiers.
 The seeds of a health care ministry were planted, and in 1905 the 30-bed St. Edward Infirmary was opened by some of the very same Sisters who had nursed wounded soldiers during the Civil War.

-Today, St. Edward Mercy Medical Center has grown by over 300 beds and serves 400,000 residents in 13 counties.
+Today, Mercy Fort Smith has grown by over 300 beds and serves 400,000 residents in 13 counties.